Can You Drink Flavored Sparkling Water on Carnivore Diet? Hard Truths!

 As an Amazon Associate we earn from qualifying purchases made on our website.
 If you make a purchase through links from this website, we may get a small share of the sale from Amazon and other similar affiliate programs.
 You can read our complete legal information for more details.
 By using this site, you agree the information contained here is for informational purposes only.
 For specific medical questions, consult your doctor.
 NO information on this site should be used to diagnose, treat, prevent or cure any disease or condition.

-We need to drink water to survive, but can you drink flavored sparkling water on a carnivore diet?
-This question comes up a lot in conversation within the community, and now we plan to address it in this article.
+We need water to survive, but can you drink flavored sparkling water on a carnivore diet?
+This question comes up a lot in conversations within the community, and now we plan to address it in this article.

-The quick and easy answer is probably “no,” but continue reading below to see the interesting and controversial reasoning behind the answer.
+Continue reading below to see the exciting and controversial reasoning behind the answer.

 Carnivore Diet Food

-The carnivore diet should be the simplest diet in the world…
+The carnivore diet should be the most spartan diet in the world…

 I, for one, do not believe honey should be consumed regularly on a true carnivore diet.
 But of course, that’s just my opinion, and I’m not a doctor or nutritionist.
 Just a guy that reads a lot.